david-rockwood/fimpad/fimpad/library/FIMpad/Tag Spec.md

 ## 5. Config Tags (Settings Presets)

 Config tags apply editor settings.
-They may be inline or multiline and are triggered when the caret is inside or immediately after a config tag and the user presses Alt+= (or use the menu entry at AI -> Apply Config Tag).
+They may be inline or multiline and are triggered when the caret is inside or immediately after a config tag and the user presses Alt+C (or use the menu entry at AI -> Apply Config Tag).

 ### 5.1 Syntax